aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 ### Example
 [AwsSecretsManagerConnectionPluginPostgresqlExample.java](../../../examples/AWSDriverExample/src/main/java/software/amazon/AwsSecretsManagerConnectionPluginPostgresqlExample.java)
-demonstrates using the AWS Advanced JDBC Driver to make a connection to a PostgreSQL database using credentials fetched from the AWS Secrets Manager.
+demonstrates using the AWS Advanced JDBC Wrapper to make a connection to a PostgreSQL database using credentials fetched from the AWS Secrets Manager.